Skip to navigation Skip to content

 Is there an existing valid third party authority already on file?

-Note: all existing third party authorities are valid even after the claim is closed, unless otherwise revoked verbally or in writing by the injured person, claimant or authorised third party, or unless the claimant has passed away.
+Note: all existing authorised third parties are valid even after the claim is closed, unless otherwise revoked verbally or in writing by the injured person, claimant or authorised third party, or unless the injured person has passed away.

 2